Top Oz Tours offers a great range of Florence tours and experiences. You can browse the options here.

 The Italians are well known for their ability to prioritise the art of relaxation.

-The formal beauty of the Boboli Gardens — which surround the Pitti Palace — makes for a wonderful place to while away a few hours.
-Although you’ll have to pay for the pleasure, it’s well worth it to be able to wander amongst the Renaissance statues and take in amazing views over the city.
+The Pitti Palace’s Boboli Gardens are a wonderful spot to while away a few hours.
+Although you’ll have to pay for the pleasure, it’s well worth it to be able to wander amongst the ornate statues and admire the fabulous city views.

-And finally, there’s no finer way to relax in Florence than by cruising along the Arno River and beneath the incredible Ponte Vecchio (Florence’s famous covered bridge) at sunset in an original barchetto boat.
+And finally, there’s no finer way to relax in Florence than by cruising along the Arno River and beneath the incredible Ponte Vecchio (Florence’s famous covered bridge) at sunset in a traditional barchetto boat.
 Enjoy stunning views of landmarks like the Corsini Palace, as you dream of a life as a Florentine aristocrat of old.

 Browse our range of Florence tours and experiences here.